kubeflow/website/README.md

 ### Making changes to CSS

 The css/sass style code is located in the `themes/kf/sass` directory.

+#### CSS Dev Setup
+You'd need to install node.js.
+Download the binary for your platform [here](https://nodejs.org/en/download/).
+This will also install npm.

+#### Updating theme style

-If you need to make changes to the style, you can update the themes style using:
+If you need to make changes to the style, you can update the theme's style using:

 ```
 cd themes/kf/sass